majorkim38/uHoubolt_CAD/README.md

 # µHoubolt CAD
 Space Team's µHoubolt CAD Files, SolidWorks & Step

 Now with actually useful STEP files!
-Still work in progress!
+And FreeCAD .FCStd as an extra Still work in progress!

-Converting SolidWorks files to STEP using CAD Exchanger.
+Extracting parts and assemblies with VariCAD.
+VariCAD opens the uHoubolt.step without any issue, by a miracle of Dark Sun Gwyndolin or other deity.

-How did I obtained CAD Exchanger?
+How did I obtained VariCAD?
 I prefer not to say, but it was the only choice.

-Some SolidWorks files don't import to CAD Exchanger, including complete assembly (uHoubolt.SLDASM).
-Some files require standard parts included into SolidWorks by default, like DIN fasteners.

-Fully completed: Engine assembly
+Lesson learned: use OS software to design OS hardware.